GruMP-y/FASTrack/README.md

 # Fastrack

 This is FASTracks Mobile UI.
+It was created using Android Studio.
+The backend was an ASP.NET WebAPI.

+## Status
+Discontinued